tronprotocol/documentation-en/docs/developers/archive-manifest.md

 Remember stop the FullNode process before any operation.
 This tool provides the ability to reformat the manifest according to the current `database`.

-For more design details, please refer to: [TIP298](https://github.com/tronprotocol/tips/issues/298)
+For more design details, please refer to: [TIP298](https://github.com/tronprotocol/tips/issues/298).

 ## Usage

 ### Options

-- `-b | --batch-size`: [ int ]  specify the batch manifest size,default：80000。
+- `-b | --batch-size`: [ int ]  specify the batch manifest size,default：80000.
-- `-d | --database-directory`: [ string ]  Specify the database directory to be processed,default：output-directory/database。
+- `-d | --database-directory`: [ string ]  Specify the database directory to be processed,default：output-directory/database.
-- `-m | --manifest-size`: [ int ] Specify the minimum required manifest file size ，unit:M，default：0。
+- `-m | --manifest-size`: [ int ] Specify the minimum required manifest file size ，unit:M，default：0.
-- `-h | --help`: [ bool ]  for usage help，default：false。
+- `-h | --help`: [ bool ]  for usage help，default：false.

-###How to get
+### How to get
 - build by yourself.
-  Under java-tron, execute ``. /gradlew build``, you can get ArchiveManifest.jar under `build/libs/`
+  Under java-tron, execute ``. /gradlew build``, you can get ArchiveManifest.jar under `build/libs/`.
 - Download directly.
   [Links](https://github.com/tronprotocol/java-tron/releases)

+### Use Steps
+``Step 2`` is not required every time, but it is recommended to run it every time to optimize the experience
+- 1. Make sure the FullNode service is stopped
+- 2. Execute the ArchiveManifest plugin
+- 3. Start the FullNode service

 ### How to use

 Start a new FullNode using the default config, then an `output-directory` will be produced in the current directory.
-The database in the `database` subdirectory of the `output-directory` directory is the database to be processed
+The database in the `database` subdirectory of the `output-directory` directory is the database to be processed.

-#### Use alone
+#### Use it Independently
-batch-size: 5120，directory: /tmp/output-directory/database,minimum required manifest file size:  4M
+batch-size: 5120，directory: /tmp/output-directory/database,minimum required manifest file size:  4M.

 First, stop the FullNode and execute: